Tier list change log

 Yetimutant goes in at E for PvE, F for PvP and D for HP boost, with an unbreakable shield and putting 200s death sentence on everything this looks kind of wild but I’m really not sure what to do with it.
 I can’t think of good ways to take advantage of the death sentence, particularly because you can’t use it when there is an enemy mythic.
 Please let me know how to utilise it!
 For now I think this is simply very bad because the attack moves are very slow and there’s no use in the unbreakable shield when the monster itself is poor.

-Vorruk goes in at S+ for PvE, A for PvP and D for HP boost, with twin death revenge and the ability to easily repeatedly one-shot this looks brilliant for players at all levels.
+Vorruk goes in at S+ for PvE, A for PvP, D for HP boost and versus super buffed enemies in SEs veterans utilise, with twin death revenge and the ability to easily repeatedly one-shot this looks brilliant for players at all levels.
 Warpath makes it very worth building around and it’s even got the built in acceleration if you have the time.
 HG also means you can heal it to keep it around.
 It works against buffed enemies in PvE nicely and the elem omnicide can even take down super buffed enemies.
 In PvP it will be a bit slow to do things and the revenge can be bypassed with poison but all forms of PvE it will shine.

 Quorither goes in at S for PvE, B for PvP and D for HP boost, with unmovable added to the classic SE protector + stun absorber moveset this is a nice upgrade over that traditional moveset.
 Wardstrike seems to deal just enough damage to one-shot most things (but not when they’re buffed) and it’s not particularly low TU so it’s probably not too worth building around but might be a nice option for newer players.
 For me, I’m mainly looking at this as a decent enough protector that can take down storm enemies.
 Compared to the likes of Armavolt that only have a hit all move, it’s a big improvement.